aws-solutions/research-service-workbench-on-aws/DEVELOPMENT.md

    - `rush build:test` - single command to perform `rush build && rush test` for each package.
 See `rush build:test -h` for more options
 7. `rush common-coverage-report` - updates root README file with code coverage summary

 NOTE: to install new packages or dependencies: **DO NOT USE** `npm install`.
-Refer the [documentation](https://rushjs.io/pages/developer/modifying_package_json/) for more details.
+Refer to the [documentation](https://rushjs.io/pages/developer/modifying_package_json/) for more details.
 Packages can be added/updated in 2 ways:
    - `rush add -p <PACKAGE_NAME>`.
 See `rush add -h` for more options.
    - Update the package.json in your package and run `rush update`.